gguibon/LAKME-SRCMF-visu/README.md

 This GUI tool regroup three ways to graphically view and edit syntactic tagged texts:
 - Laucnh MaltEval in a graphical way and with any TSV format
 - Inspect parsing and part of speech tagging errors for any TSV format
-- Quick edit sentence and save the changes using Arborator with any TSV format
+- Quick edit sentence and save the changes using Arborator with any TSV format (need an internet connexion up till now, will be fixed later)

 A documentation is included in the program. you can access it by clicking on the book button.